The Legend of Zelda: A Link to the Past (SNES)

 There is a bug in the game which can lead you to this room, related to screen transitions using the Pegasus Boots: go to the area to the left of Hyrule Castle and go up.
 After the transition has ended, drop a bomb in front of you and wait until it explodes.
 It will hurt you, and push you against the bottom of the screen.
 Now, charge up the Pegasus Boots, and turn to the bottom while charging up, so you will immediately move down to the next screen.
 Now, go to the hole at Hyrule Castle which leads to the secret passage and fall into it, and you will appear in the Chris Houlihan room.

-Chris Houlihan is a kid who participated at a Nintendo Power event and received the honor to appear in a future Zelda game.
+Chris Houlihan is a kid who participated at a Nintendo Power event and received the honor to appear in a future Zelda game, with the telepathic tile being a message from Chris (the only such tile that isn't a message from Sahasrahla or Zelda).
 Note that the GBA remake fixed this glitch, so there's no known way to get into this room, and even if you could there's no longer any mention of Chris.

 English: My name is Chris Houlihan.
 This is my top secret room.
 Keep it between us, OK?

 In the GBA version, the room is slightly different.
 The telepathic tile and the blue floor no longer exist.
 Only the rupees remained in place.
-If it is not possible to access in the room, it still has the ID 82.
+While it may no longer be possible to access the room without codes, it still has the ID 82.

-The only possible method to access in this room is to use this code when entering a door or falling into a hole:
+The only known method to access this room is to use this code when entering a door or falling into a hole:

 |All Versions||03002C4C 82|

-The Japanese File Select has a stark black-and-white contrast not unlike that of Zelda 1.
-The American version uses some nice graphics there.
+The Japanese File Select has a stark black-and-white contrast not unlike that of the first The Legend of Zelda.
+The English version uses some nice graphics instead.

 File names in the Japanese versions can only be four characters long.
-In the American version, this limit has been generously raised to six.
+In the English version, this limit has been generously raised to six.

-In the Japanese version, the hieroglyphic font is much larger and more detailed than in America.
-All the text boxes were also made a little wider for the US version.
+In the Japanese version, the Hylian script's hieroglyphic font is much larger and more detailed than in the English version.
+All the text boxes were also made a little wider for the English version.

 |おたずね者 "File Name"